 National direction requires consideration of both the need to provide housing for a growing population while at the same time needing to reduce risks from climate change and natural hazards and adapt to a changing climate while also reducing emissions.
 For high-growth areas such as Tauranga and the western Bay of Plenty there are pressures to provide for growth in areas that are constrained due to risks associated with climate change.
 A key challenge will be to ensure further development is enabled to meet housing requirements while also reducing exposure to climate hazards, building to withstand the expected range of temperatures, rainfall, and wind, and improving energy and water efficiency to deliver a climate-resilient built environment.
-Alongside this, the subregion will also need to implement a Vehicle Kilometres Travelled

-(VKT) reduction programme which will set out the required actions, investments, and other activities (such as land use and demand management measures) to reduce VKT by light vehicles5.
+Alongside this, the sub-region is also implementing a transport optimisation plan which will set out the required actions, investments, and other activities (such as land use and travel choice measures) to reduce emissions and optimise the transport network.